Demystifying Veterans as a Hidden Talent Pool

 In 2020, Challenge Factory launched The Canadian Guide to Hiring Veterans, an easy-to-use publication designed to help employers find, hire, and retain Veterans.

-Now, Challenge Factory is building online modules using the Guide’s content and style, focusing on practical tools, tips, and other supports that will make it easier for employers to hire their next Veteran employee and fill their labour and skills shortages.
+Now, Challenge Factory is building online modules using the Guide’s content and style, focusing on practical tools, tips, and other supports that will make it easier for employers to hire their next Veteran employee, leverage the power of hidden talent pools, and fill their labour and skills shortages.

 Powered by the Centre for Career Innovation’s self-directed learning platform, employers will have access to hiring aids that are interactive and work-integrated—and, above all, useful for time-strapped business owners and hiring managers.